Boogeyman 3

 Boogeyman 3 is a 2008 supernatural horror film directed by Gary Jones and starring Erin Cahill, Chuck Hittinger, and Mimi Michaels.
-It is the final installment of the Boogeyman film series, following Boogeyman and Boogeyman 2 and centers on a college sophomore, Sarah Morris, who tries to convince her dorm that the Boogeyman is real.
+It is the third and final installment of the Boogeyman film series, sequel to Boogeyman (2005) and Boogeyman 2 (2007) and centers on a college sophomore, Sarah Morris, who tries to convince her dorm that the Boogeyman is real.
 Little does she know that the more she tells people of the existence of the Boogeyman, the evil supernatural force becomes stronger.
 The film is a co-production between the United States and Belgium.

 Plot

 While taking a shower, Dr. Mitchell Allen's daughter, Audrey, sees a hand with a black glove.
 Scared, Audrey gets out and goes to her room to sleep.
 Her dog, however, is up and wants to play ball.
 She throws the ball in the closet; after a while, she gets worried her dog has not come back yet.
 She walks to the closet and finds blood lining it.
 She backs away and gets pulled under her bed, screaming.

 Sarah Morris is a student doing a show for her college radio station where she tries to help people with their problems, such as a guy just breaking up with his girlfriend.
 Soon after she is introduced, Audrey arrives in Sarah’s room at night, raving that “He’s everywhere.”
 Sarah lets her stay the night.
 During Sarah’s radio show the next day, Audrey calls to tell Sarah and Dr. Kane about the Boogeyman.
 They don’t believe her, but Sarah goes to find her, thinking she is suicidal, while Dr. Kane remains with her on the phone.
 The Boogeyman then begins to strangle Audrey when Sarah arrives.
 When others come to see it, Audrey appears to have hanged herself.

 Soon after, Sarah discovers a diary among Audrey’s things.
 Upon reading it, she believes the Boogeyman exists and tries to warn her friends Lukas, Jeremy, Ben, Lindsey, and her boyfriend, David.
 They refuse to believe her, thinking she is dealing with the trauma of her friend dying soon after her mother‘s death.
 Her friends in the dorm begin to die gruesomely.
-Lukas has his face shoved into broken glass, Jeremy gets broken in half and squashed into a locked trunk (after following an apparition of Lukas), and Ben is killed by spinning fan blades after crawling into the ventilation system.
+Lukas has his face impaled on a broken bong, Jeremy gets broken in half and squashed into a locked trunk (after following an apparition of Lukas), and Ben is killed by spinning fan blades after crawling into the ventilation system.
 Sarah has visions of their deaths through being pulled into the Boogeyman's alternate world.